-Redlines : <INSERTED OBJECT>
+Split shall statements for better requirements readability.

-The correspondence between the 30 ERD slots and the 31 possible SV IDs depends on the SV ID of the particular transmitting SV in accordance with the following two rules:

-1) The CS shall ensure via upload that no SV shall transmit an NMCT containing an ERD value which applies to its own SV ID.
+IS200-1737 : Insertion after object IS200-425 (see Previous) Section Number : 20.3.3.5.1.9.0-5 WAS: N/A Redlines : <inserted object=""></inserted> IS: The correspondence between the 30 ERD slots and the 31 possible SV IDs depends on the SV ID of the particular transmitting SV in accordance with the following two rules: Rationale: Split shall statements for better requirements readability.
+IS200-1738 : Insertion after object IS200-1737 (See Previous) Section Number : 20.3.3.5.1.9.0-6 WAS: N/A Redlines : <inserted object=""></inserted> IS: 1) The CS shall ensure via upload that no SV shall transmit an NMCT containing an ERD value which applies to its own SV ID.
+Rationale : Split shall statements for better requirements readability.

-2) The CS shall ensure via upload that all ERD values shall be transmitted in ascending numerical slot order of the corresponding SV ID.

-To illustrate: the SV operating as SV ID 1 will transmit (in order) ERD values which correspond to SV ID 2 through SV ID 31 in ERD slots 1 through 30 respectively, while the SV operating as SV ID 31 will transmit ERD values which correspond to SV ID 1 through SV ID 30 in ERD slots 1 through 30 respectively.
+IS200-1739 : Insertion after object IS200-1738 (see Previous) Section Number: 20.3.3.5.1.9.0-7 WAS: N/A Redlines : <inserted object=""></inserted> IS:2) The CS shall ensure via upload that all ERD values shall be transmitted in ascending numerical slot order of the corresponding SV ID.
+Rationale : Split shall statements for better requirements readability.
+IS200-1740 : Insertion after object IS200-1739 (See Previous) Section Number : 20.3.3.5.1.9.0-8 WAS: N/A Redlines : <inserted object=""></inserted> IS: To illustrate: the SV operating as SV ID 1 will transmit (in order) ERD values which correspond to SV ID 2 through SV ID 31 in ERD slots 1 through 30 respectively, while the SV operating as SV ID 31 will transmit ERD values which correspond to SV ID 1 through SV ID 30 in ERD slots 1 through 30 respectively.
+Rationale: Split shall statements for better requirements readability.

-In addition, the CS shall ensure that the SV operating as SV ID 32 transmits an NMCT containing an AI setting equal to "10" or "11."
+IS200-1741: Insertion after object IS200-1740 (See Previous) Section Number : 20.3.3.5.1.9.0-9 WAS: N/A Redlines : <inserted object=""></inserted> IS: In addition, the CS shall ensure that the SV operating as SV ID 32 transmits an NMCT containing an AI setting equal to "10" or "11."
+Rationale: Add new CS requirement to clarify what is transmitted in the NMCT for SV ID 32.

-The user is cautioned that the sensitivity to small perturbations in the parameters is even greater for the almanac than for the ephemeris, with the sensitivity of the angular rate terms over the interval of applicability on the order of 1014 meters/(semicircle/second).
+The user is cautioned that the sensitivity to small perturbations in the parameters is even greater for the almanac than for the ephemeris, with the sensitivity of the angular rate terms over the interval of applicability on the order of 10 meters/(semicircle/second).
 An indication of the URE provided by a given almanac during each of the operational intervals is as follows:

+Operational Interval Almanac Ephemeris URE (estimated by analysis) 1 sigma (meters)

+Normal 900,†

-Operational Interval Almanac Ephemeris URE (estimated by analysis) 1 sigma (meters) Normal 900 ^{,†} Short-term Extended 900 - 3,600 Long-term Extended 3600 - 300,000 URE values generally tend to degrade quadratically over time.
-Larger errors may be encountered during eclipse seasons and whenever a propulsive event has occurred. [†] After the CS is unable to upload the SVs, URE values for the SVs operating in the Autonav mode
+Short-term Extended 900 - 3,600

+Long-term Extended 3600 - 300,000

+\ URE values generally tend to degrade quadratically over time.
+Larger errors may be encountered during eclipse seasons and whenever a propulsive event has occurred.

-The user is cautioned that the sensitivity to small perturbations in the parameters is even greater for the almanac than for the ephemeris, with the sensitivity of the angular rate terms over the interval of applicability on the order of 10^{14} meters/(semicircle/second).
+The user is cautioned that the sensitivity to small perturbations in the parameters is even greater for the almanac than for the ephemeris, with the sensitivity of the angular rate terms over the interval of applicability on the order of 10 meters/(semicircle/second).
 An indication of the URE provided by a given almanac during each of the operational intervals is as follows: